jiyanlingh/test/README.md

 # test
-i will start github journary from this repository
+i will start github journey from this repository